 Enjoying the countless perks of a Long Beard

 If your beard is covering your neck completely, you can just forget about it and let it grow.
 For some guys, this can be pretty liberating.
-No more itchiness, no more daily shaving – just whack on your beard oil in the morning and you’re good to go.
+No more itchiness, no more daily shaving – just whack on your beard oil in the morning, wash it regularly and you’re good to go.